 The requirements for completing the GLE curriculum is the same for online and Rindge students, the one exception being that online students take GLE103 Career Image, Planning and Management in the place of GLE101 First Year Inquiry.
 Many students in the online program will have some GLE requirements met by transfer credits.
+Students wishing to transfer credits toward their Natural Science GLE requirement are not required to match GLE approved Natural Science courses.
+All Natural Science courses with a lab component will be considered.
 Online students should be aware of any outstanding GLE requirements and work intentionally to complete them while also completing major and other requirements for graduation.

-Recommended GLE Curriculum Guide for Rindge Students
+Recommended GLE Curriculum Guide for Traditional Students